hawkinsw/CS5138/Assignment1/Assignment1.md

 #### Virtual addresses or relative virtual addresses?
 Do you feel lucky? ... do you?
 First things first ... virtual addresses stored in the PE file are *usually* relative to some base address.
 Virtual addresses that are stored on the disk relative to the base address are known as *relative virtual addresses*: [In an image (_ed_: also known as a PE file), this is the address of an item after it is loaded into memory, with the base address of the image file subtracted from it.](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format#general-concepts).

-You can find the image's base address by looking for the field `ImageBase` in the `IMAGE_OPTIONAL_HEADER`.
+You can find the image's base address by looking for the field `ImageBase` in the `IMAGE_OPTIONAL_HEADER` (see above for information about the location of this structure in a PE-32 file).
 To convert a relative virtual address to a(n) "absolute" virtual address, add the value of the virtual address to the value of the field `ImageBase` in the `IMAGE_OPTIONAL_HEADER`.
 Note: Unless qualified with the word "relative", assume that "virtual address" means "absolute virtual address."

 #### Finding the target section